-A cartelist may be exempted from sanctions following an undertaking's application for leniency if certain conditions under the Regulation on Active Cooperation for Detecting Cartels (the Leniency Regulation) are satisfied.
+A cartelist may be exempted from sanctions following an undertaking's application for leniency if certain conditions under the Regulation on Active Cooperation for Detecting Cartels are satisfied.
 In those cases, the lenient party may benefit either from full immunity or from a reduction in fines.